Client

 We began by mapping the existing experience to uncover functional gaps and points of confusion.
 With limited access to end users, we leaned on stakeholder interviews and scenario modeling to design flows around key operational needs.
 Rather than overhaul everything at once, we identified two priority journeys that could unlock immediate impact.

-I facilitated internal alignment within the client’s organization and the final output became a conversation starter—positioning design as a strategic lens and creating momentum for deeper engagement going forward.
+I facilitated internal alignment within the client’s organization and the final output became a conversation starter, positioning design as a strategic lens and creating momentum for deeper engagement going forward.

-Deliverables
+Outcomes & Deliverables

 A live prototype in which they could test and iterate solutions with real-time data inputs.